ssanderson/convex-optimization-for-finance/README.md

 The PyData Toolbox
 ------------------

-The numerical programming is among the fastest growing areas of application for Python.
-The recent explosion of domain-specific tools for scientific computing in Python can be daunting, but the vast majority of these libraries are built on a small core of foundational libraries.
+Numerical programming is one of the the fastest growing areas of application for Python.
+The recent explosion of domain-specific tools for scientific computing in Python can be intimidating, but the vast majority of these libraries are built on a small core of foundational libraries.
 Understanding these libraries -- how they work, how they're used, and what problems they aim to solve -- is an invaluable tool for effectively navigating the PyData ecosystem.

 The primary goal of this talk is to provide an introduction to two of these core libraries: Numpy and Pandas.
 We focus in particular on motivating the